luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/home.md

 The group is led by **Prof. Xiao Lu (luxiao25@mail.sysu.edu.cn)**.

 Our research group will be focusing on a wide range of topics on atmospheric chemistry and climate modeling, including:
- - Source, chemistry, transport, and sink of air pollutants and greenhouse gases
+- Source, chemistry, transport, and sink of air pollutants
- - Large-scale chemistry-climate interactions
+- Greenhouse gases budgets from bottom-up and top-down methods
- - Climate-chemistry model development
+- Chemistry-Climate-Ecosystem interactions and model development

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->